mikechibuzor/SWEM/summaries/undeerstanding-the-memory-model.md

 ## Byte?
 We can see byte as the unit memory is measured in.
-The number we can represent using one byte is 256.
+The maximum number we can represent using one byte is 256.
 To represent characters, we map them with numbers. this is the basis for the ASCII table.

 ## Addresses